 4. Feature Parity (Where it Counts)

-Garmin has been generous with “trickle-down” software.
-In the latest 2026 firmware updates, the 965 still supports:
+The Garmin has been very kind with “trickle-down” software in the latest 2026 firmware upgrades, where the 965 includes:

-Full TopoActive Mapping: The gold standard for navigation.
+- Full TopoActive Maps: The benchmark for navigation

-Training Readiness & Morning Report: The core data metrics that define the Garmin experience.
+- Training Readiness/Morning Report: The data metrics that make the Garmin what it is.

 Comparison: At a Glance